iyaja/100-days-of-code/r1-log.md

 As expected, I was very busy today, and didn't get much time to code.
 But I included the time I spent at school playing around with SQL.
 What I wrote was based off the book "Database System Concepts" by Avi Silberschatz, Henry F. Korth, and S. Sudarshan.
 I have chosen to include it today since it was done independently of my school curriculum.
 I can't provide a link as the code is currently not with me.
 Again, not much progress towards my goals for the challenge.
 I'll write more in weekly update to my medium post.

 ### R1D7
+Finished half of the "classes" lesson on the Udacity Kotlin bootcamp.

+While I progressed faster than my average throughout this challenge, I am still disappointed overall at both my pacing and progress towards my goal.
+I didn't anticipate that the Kotlin course would take this long.
+If this continues, I'll probably quit the Kotlin course and get started with JS.